SamEThibault/meta-pe-prep/Systems/commands.md

 Used to list currently loaded modules

 ### `modprobe`
-Used to load a module dynamically: `sudo modprobe wifi`, for example.
+Used to load a module dynamically: `sudo modprobe wifi`, for example. use -r to remove.

 # LOGS